ewanhansen/YoutubeDownloader/README.md

 NOTE: It is against YouTube's terms of service to download content without express permission from YouTube themselves.
 This tool is meant merely as a demonstration and for portfolio purposes.
 Any legal troubles or mishaps are not the responsibility of myself or any contributors to YouTube Downloader.

-> The overriding design goal for Markdown's
+> The video quality is only 720p.
+As of writing,
-> formatting syntax is to make it as readable
+> I can not find a way to make it higher than that.
-> as possible.
-The idea is that a
+> Welcome to any collaborations that have a solution
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

-This text you see here is *actually- written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.
+> for allowing pytube to pull higher quality video.

 ## Installation

 Just go under the Releases tab to download the executuable!
 Or you can just steal the .py file.

 ## Development